Project status

 Bachelor work

-- Supporting the DY syntax (invented for Delibay) in PLX to have a common light and human readable+writable (a.k.a delightful) syntax to define and maintain exos
+1. Supporting the DY syntax (invented for Delibay) in PLX to have a common light and delighftul human readable and writable syntax to define and maintain exos

 Crunch startupper challenge